-These Keto Chocolate Cupcakes are tender, chocolaty and packed with healthy fats and protein.
+These Keto Chocolate Cupcakes are tender, chocolatey and packed with healthy fats and protein.

 These keto cupcakes are super rich and delicious.
 They are less expensive to make than buying a keto cupcake mix from the store, and they are low carb, sugar free, dairy-free and grain free.